 If you’ve been diagnosed with kidney disease, the GFR test can help determine how well your kidneys are functioning.

 If you have a family history of kidney disease, your doctor may want to run a GFR test to get a sense of the current state of your kidneys.

 A GFR test is a simple blood test that doesn’t require you to do anything to prepare.

 A blood sample will be taken by drawing blood from your arm.
 Because there’s a specific formula used to calculate GFR, you may also need to provide your:

 A laboratory specialist will take these factors into account to calculate the most accurate GFR.

-Note that many different calculations are available for testing GFR.
 Your results may vary from the numbers listed above, depending on the laboratory’s testing ranges.
 Your doctor will likely recommend taking your GFR over the course of several months to establish a pattern.

 Certain medications can affect your creatinine levels.
 When getting your GFR, your doctor will also get a creatinine level.
 You should notify your doctor if you’re taking any of the following medications:

 - aminoglycoside antibiotics

 The GFR test only requires taking a small amount of blood.
 It typically doesn’t cause any major side effects.
 You can resume activity immediately after the test.
 However, you may experience some throbbing or bruising at the puncture site.
 Tell your doctor if you have unexplained bleeding or severe discomfort following the test.